Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 4/README.md

 - **Week 1:** I learned about resizing images and setting up a basic html structure
 - **Week 2:** I learned about regex and how it can be used with forms to find patterns of specific characters
 - **Week 3:** Learned how flex boxs work to move different sections and position them, Learned about redirecting and opening links.
 - **Week 4:**

 ## Development Updates
 - **Week 1:** Created home page with information about the company and a products page.
 Made a navbar.
 Made h1 change to yellow on click.
 Styled page with css.
 - **Week 2:** Cleaned up css and html files to remove duplicates and made them more efficent.
 Added media querys and made home page mobile responsive.
 Added a form and table and styled them.
 Added error checking and regex for form.
 Made forms update the html on the page.
 Added mailing list page with form.
 - **Week 3:** Added the aside in.
 Aside when clicked opens a new tab.
 Remade product page with flex boxes.
 Made Product page responsive on mobile.
 Made purchase button on product page redirect to a thank you page.
 Added hover css to elements
 - **Week 4:** Moved old home screen content into About us.
 Changed mailing list page into about us page.
-Added video and audio to homepage
+Added video and audio to homepage.
+Made text that appends when button is clicked